Conflict prevention and conflict anticipation2025-12-27T16:24:50+01:00

 Step 1

-Once you have contacted us by e-mail or telephone, we will get back to you within 24 hours to arrange an appointment for a non-binding initial consultation.
+Once you have contacted us by e-mail or telephone, we will get back to you within 24 hours to arrange an appointment for a detailed initial consultation.

 It goes without saying that we will treat your enquiry in the strictest confidence.